 In contrast, K’harma’s celebrity world needed to have a rich, seductive luster.
 For all her scenes we kept the camera (35mm) on a dolly and saturated the scenes with light.
 For Les’ scenes cinematographer Frank DeMarco designed a looser, handheld style that still had a strong sense of purpose.
 The handheld camera allowed for great interplay between Steve and Michael.
 Although all the scenes were completely scripted actors like these intuitively come up with spontaneous elements of behavior and the looser style of shooting enabled us to capture them.

 I knew this spontaneity was crucial to Delirious.
 Two main film influences were Midnight Cowboy and A Hard Day’s Night.
-Both films have a raw vibrancy that lives even today.
+Both films have a raw vibrancy that is still thrilling today.
 On some of my previous films I felt that the pressure of filming took away some of my joy in being on the set.
 During the six years it took me to get the film together I’d made a vow to myself that if I ever did get on the set again I would put my soul into this movie.
 I would enjoy myself, no matter what.
 I would strive to create some joyful, living moment every time the camera rolled.

 One of those moments came when I found out halfway through the shoot that Michael Pitt thought the jackelope was real.